It might seem odd to ponder how the Samsung Galaxy S20 FE vs Galaxy S20 showdown plays out, now that there have been newer versions of both phones.

 On our web surfing battery test, the Galaxy 20 FE lasted 8 hours and 58 minutes over AT&T's network and 9:03 on Verizon.
 The Galaxy S20 surprisingly lasted a longer 9:31 over T-Mobile's network, but results can vary by carrier.

 Don't expect the S20 FE to charge as fast as its more premium cousin.
 While the Galaxy S20 FE supports 25W charging, it ships with a 15W charger.
 The regular Galaxy S20 has a 25W charger in the box.

 Galaxy S20 FE vs Galaxy S20: Bottom line

-The winner of Samsung Galaxy S20 FE vs Galaxy S20 really comes down to what you're looking for in your next phone and what you're willing to pay.
-If you're on a budget and prefer a larger display, the Galaxy S20 FE seems like a no-brainer.
-You get nearly the same cameras and performance and more color options for $300 less, plus a bigger battery.
+The winner of Samsung Galaxy S20 FE vs Galaxy S20 really comes, or came, down to what you're looking for in your phone and what you'd be willing to pay.
+Favor a big display on a budget, then the Galaxy S20 FE was the way to go.
+For more a more compact and flashier design, the Galaxy S20 would have been the phone to get.

 But as it stands, you're probably better off getting a Galaxy S22 if you can find it at a discounted price, rather than an older, albeit cheaper, phone.
 If you went such a phone, then currently Galaxy S21 FE is a good bet, but so is the excellent and keenly priced Google Pixel 7.